 The first construction sets had parts that were rather crudely made: the metal strips and plates had a tinplate finish, were not rounded at the ends and were not very sturdy.
 But manufacturing methods were improving all the time and by 1907 the quality and appearance had improved considerably: the metal strips were now made of thicker steel with rounded ends and were nickel-plated, while the wheels and gears were machined from brass.

 Sound familiar?
-It's a description of the exact toy that Gilbert said he invented several years later.
+It's a description of nearly the exact toy that Gilbert said he invented several years later.
 In this light one could arguably say that the Erector Set was never Gilbert's invention at all.
-Does this mean he stole it?

 Even in his 1954 autobiography Gilbert notes ...
 "From the first, Meccano was the chief competitor of the Erector and became stiffer competition within a few years, when the company opened an American plant."
 Gilbert further tries to disassociate himself from the Meccano product by noting that their strips of steel were "not shaped like girders" and that their product "had no gears or pinions at that time, and no motor."
 But not once does he point out that, with a few clever modifications, his "Erector Set" was indeed the brainstorm of a one Frank Hornby of England at least a decade earlier.

 Furthermore, a closer reading of Gilbert's own autobiography points out that as the U.S. gold medal pole vault winner in the 1908 Olympics he spent a fair amount of time both training and competing in England, not only the site of those Olympic games but also the very place where Mr. Hornby had set up shop!
 In fact Gilbert was a well traveled man at that point.
 He further notes in his book that immediately following the Olympics he also toured "Germany, Switzerland and France."